 Photo by AJ Canaria

-The Windermere Cup got its start 32 years ago, in 1987, when Windermere Real Estate founder, John Jacobi, joined up with the University of Washington to create an annual rowing event.
+The Windermere Cup got its start 33 years ago, when Windermere Real Estate founder, John Jacobi, joined up with the University of Washington to create an annual rowing event.
 They wanted to bring the best team in the world to Seattle's Montlake Cut, which at the time was the Soviet Union.
 That occasion marked one of the few athletic competitions for the Soviets inside the U.S. in 25 years, since relations were strained during the 1962 Cuban Missile Crisis.
 The Soviet Union brought both its men's and women's crews and won both races in convincing fashion.
 After that, the precedent was set for what has become one of the world's premier rowing events, and certainly a staple of Seattle's rowing community.

 As the United States and the Soviet Union remained enemies in the late 1980s, an unlikely man had an idea to make Seattle’s opening-day rowing regatta grand.
 Unlikely because he was the founder of a real estate company who had never rowed competitively a day in his life.